fjdrjr/titanqwerty/README.md

 NOTE 3: There is currently no keylayout chart so you simply have to try all letters with SYM-key to find the positions of symbols

-Titan (original) only: The convenience key mus be mapped to SYM in the system settings.
+Titan (original) only: The convenience key must be mapped to SYM in the system settings.

 ## Building